-606.2 ELECTIONS - The House of Delegates, at its annual meeting, shall elect the Administrative Vice Chair, Senior Vice Chair, Treasurer, Technical Planning Committee Chair, Membership/Registration Coordinator in even-numbered years; and the General Chair, Finance Vice Chair, Age Group Vice Chair, Secretary, Safety Coordinator and the Officials Chair in odd-numbered years.
+606.2 ELECTIONS - The House of Delegates, at its annual meeting, shall elect the Administrative Vice Chair, Senior Vice Chair, Technical Planning Committee Chair in even-numbered years; and the General Chair, Finance Vice Chair, Age Group Vice Chair, Secretary, Safety Coordinator and the Officials Chair in odd-numbered years.

 606.3 ELIGIBILITY — Only Individual Members in good standing shall be eligible to hold office and must maintain their eligibility throughout their term of office.